-Publishing and lecturing: NOAA scientists are encouraged to publish data and findings, including online in open formats and through peer-reviewed, professional or scholarly journals (SIP § 4.03).
-NOAA encourages its researchers to present their work at scientific meetings, publish in appropriate journals and media outlets, and serve on editorial boards and scientific or technological expert review panels (SIP § 4.07).
+Publishing and lecturing: NOAA scientists are encouraged to publish data and findings, including online in open formats and through peer-reviewed, professional, or scholarly journals (SIP § 5.01).
+NOAA encourages its researchers to present their work at scientific meetings, publish in appropriate journals and media outlets, and serve on editorial boards and scientific or technological expert review panels (SIP § 5.07).

-Scientific societies: NOAA encourages its researchers to become scientific leaders by "actively participating in professional societies and national/international scientific advisory and science assessment bodies" (SIP §4.07).
-NOAA also supports the election or appointment of its scientists to fellowships or positions in professional organizations.
-However, these activities may be subject to restrictions under ethics rules; employees should consult an ethics official before accepting such an appointment (SIP § 4.08).
+Scientific societies: NOAA encourages its researchers to become scientific leaders by "actively participating in professional societies and national/international scientific advisory and science assessment bodies" (SIP § 5.07(d)).
+NOAA also supports the election or appointment of its scientists to fellowships or positions in professional organizations, subject to applicable restrictions under ethics rules; employees should consult with their supervisor before accepting such an appointment on behalf of NOAA (SIP § 5.08).

 Opinion statements: NOAA scientists are free to present views that extend beyond their scientific findings and that incorporate their expert or personal opinions, but they must make it clear that they are presenting their personal opinion and not the views of NOAA or the Department of Commerce.
-Personnel may note their NOAA affiliation as part of their biographical information as long as it is one of several biographical details.
+Personnel may note their

+NOAA affiliation as part of their biographical information as long as it is one of several biographical details.
 If the information will be published in a scientific or technical journal, one's NOAA affiliation may be listed with an appropriate disclaimer.
-According to NOAA, it will make examples of disclaimers available on its scientific integrity commons website but none are currently listed on the site (SIP § 4.06).
+According to NOAA, it will make examples of disclaimers available on its scientific integrity commons website but none are currently listed on the site (SIP § 5.05).
+NOAA encourages the expression of differing scientific opinions, and the policy states that future processes will be developed on how to handle these situations (SIP § 10).